rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 vtk_show(renderer, 600, 600)
 ```

 Initially, we create a [`vtkLight`](http://www.vtk.org/doc/nightly/html/classvtkLight.html) object under `light`, and set an appropriate `ColorLight` which was defined at the *Options* section.
-As you can see I set the position of the light-source to the center of the `sun` half-sphere, which just makes sense, through `light.SetPosition(sun.GetCenter())`, while its focal point is the center of the `earth` sphere.
+As you can see I set the position of the light-source to the center of the `sun` half-sphere, which just makes sense (you know, `sun` and all that), through `light.SetPosition(sun.GetCenter())`, while its focal point is the center of the `earth` sphere.

 What's important to note here is that these lights are typically 'spotlights' adding a 'narrow' beam of light to the scene.
 By using `SetConeAngle(180)` we create a uniform semi-spherical light that evenly illuminates the entire scene residing beneath the center of the `sun` half-sphere.
 Lastly, please pay attention to the `SetPositional(True)` method which makes this light a constant part of the scene, forcing it in place, and not allowing it to move with respect to the scene's camera.